 Adjustment will be the easier, the more labour and product markets are working properly.
 Barriers to employment in relatively low productivity sectors need to be lowered if employees displaced by the productivity gains that are an inherent feature of structural change are to find jobs elsewhere.
 The labour market needs a low-wage sector in order to make low-skill jobs available.
 The tax and benefits system can replenish low incomes from employment and at the same time save on support payments for the unemployed.
-09-05-1999 12:50 v.

 Political benchmarking in Europe